The unit on arrival at East Grinstead, 17 January 2009

 What finally materialised from Stage 3 of the plan was Woking to Bournemouth Central, with an extension to Branksome in order to access a new EMU maintenance depot built on the approaches to the site of the former Bournemouth West station (closed in 1965).
 The depot incorporated the old Bournemouth West carriage shed.

-Left: In dry storage at Eastleigh, April 2009 (Richard Salmon).
+Left: In dry storage at Eastleigh, April 2009, with Trailer Second Open S70797 nearest the camera (Richard Salmon).

 The opening of Stage 3 allowed BR(S) to achieve its goal of finally ridding itself of steam locomotives in July 1967.
 Thereafter, regular fast trains to Bournemouth were formed of "TC" trailer units (either 3 or 4-car), all these being converted from loco-hauled BR Mark 1 carriages.
 These were powered by 4 Rep tractor units to Bournemouth, where a class 33/1 (BRCW Type 3 fitted with push-pull control), took the train (without the Rep unit) on to Weymouth and propelled it back.